Wachira-2030/used-car-price-prediction/README.md

 ## 1. INTORDUCTION
 Royal Car Dealers has a car yard.
 They primarily sell new cars but hope to expand into used car sales like other yards.
 There is a large market for used cars.
-Because of the large price difference between new and used cars, many people prefer to buy used.
-There is a scarcity of information available to consumers about the relationship between used car prices and mileage.
-As a result, consumers may end up paying more or less for a used car than it is actually worth, resulting in financial losses or missed savings opportunities.
-This issue disproportionately affects first-time car buyers or those with limited knowledge of the used car market.
+Because of the large price difference between new and used cars, many people prefer to buy used.The car yard is hoping to expand and venture into sale of used cars.
+Information about the appropriate price to sell is not available so the management has requested for a model that could predict the price of a used car based on its features.

 ## 2. BUSINESS PROBLEM
 ### The Problem statement
-Royal car Dealers have a car yard.They mainly deal in selling new cars but want to make a shift to second hand dealership like other yards.There is a lack of information available to consumers about the relationship between used car prices and mileage.
-As a result, consumers may end up paying more or less for a used car than it is actually worth, leading to financial losses or missed opportunities for savings.
+Information about the appropriate price to sell is not available so the management has requested for a model that could predict the price of a used car based on its features.This will help the car yard to decide whether the used car is worth the posted price to the consumers.

 ### Main Objective
-This project aims at solving the problem of predicting the price of a used car based on their features, using machine learning techniques..This will help people to decide whether the used car is worth the posted price by different online sites used as well as plan on when sell their cars.
+This project aims at solving the problem of predicting the price of a used car based on their features, using machine learning techniques.

 ## 3. NOTEBOOK STRUCTURE
 The notebook is [here](https://github.com/Wachira-2030/used-car-price-prediction/blob/main/index1.ipynb)